10 Reasons You Should Consider A Hardwired Alarm System

 1. Reliable Over Long Distances

 If you’re running a warehouse or other large facility, you need your security system to cover large areas.
 Wireless systems may be easier to install, but a hardwired system might be the smarter choice for in this case; wireless systems can lose signal over long distances, when sensors are too far from the control panel.
 Hardwired systems don’t have this problem, making them a more effective solution for warehouse security.

-They Aren’t Affected By Walls, Concrete and Metal
+2. Not Affected By Walls, Concrete or Metal

 Wireless signals are easily blocked by heavy and thick materials like concrete and metal, found in walls and other structures; signals go around objects, not through them, and objects or walls effective range can drastically reduce effective range.
 Hardwired systems don’t run into this; if cabling can be physically run between the sensor and control panel, you’ll have a secure connection.

 3. You Can Do A Hardwired Alarm Takeover

 When you install a hardwired system in your building, you’re not stuck with any one alarm system or manufacturer; the wiring can later be appropriated through a hardwired alarm takeover.
 The new alarm company takes over service and monitoring, using the old control panels and sensors or installing new ones as needed, all without modifying existing wiring.
 Wireless systems can be taken over, too, but wired systems provide more flexibility.